96boards/documentation/enterprise/developerbox/getting-started/README.md

 ---
-title: Getting Started with your Developer ox
+title: Getting Started with your Developer Box
-permalink: /documentation/enterprise/developerbox/getting-started/basic-kit/
+permalink: /documentation/enterprise/developerbox/getting-started/
 redirect_from:

 ---